pmjones/AutoShell/README.md

 }
 ```

 That's all -- the command should now be available via the console script.
-If you issue the follwing ...
+If you issue the following ...

     php bin/console.php hello world